-In keeping with all Solar Decathlon Europe events, the jury will allocate points based on a range of deliverables as well as live presentations.
-For the SDE in Wuppertal, both the design and the building challenges are considered in the evaluations: the Decathlete Teams will construct their ‘House Demonstration Units’ (HDU) on the Wuppertal Solar Campus, and these will be presented to jury members with well-prepared descriptions of aspects ranging from architectural intention to specific innovative features.
-Given the multidisciplinary nature of innovation, points in this contest will be awarded from a mixture of jurors, including representatives from the architecture, engineering and construction, sustainability, affordability and viability, and urban mobility jury panels.
+In keeping with all Solar Decathlon Europe events, the jury allocated points based on a range of deliverables as well as live presentations.
+For the SDE in Wuppertal, both the design and the building challenges were considered in the evaluations: the Decathlete Teams constructed their ‘House Demonstration Units’ (HDU) on the Wuppertal Solar Campus, and these were presented to jury members with well-prepared descriptions of aspects ranging from architectural intention to specific innovative features.
+Given the multidisciplinary nature of innovation, points in this contest were awarded from a mixture of jurors, including representatives from the architecture, engineering and construction, sustainability, affordability and viability, and urban mobility jury panels.

-Teams will submit thorough project deliverables to jurors, documenting the progress of their project as well as their implementation of the tasks defined in the SDE21»22 Rules.
-A key SDE21»22 feature will be the awards ceremonies, which will be celebrated on the Solar Campus between 12 and 23 June 2022 and will be preceded by insightful and thematic presentations.
-The list of expert jurors is presented below.
+Teams submited various deliverables to jurors, documenting the progress of their project as well as their implementation of the tasks defined in the SDE21»22 Rules.
+A key SDE21»22 feature was the awards ceremonies, which were celebrated on the Solar Campus between 12 and 23 June 2022.
+The ceremonies were intriguing and inspiring moments for intergenerational knowledge exchange.

 A R C H I T E C T U R E